 The public at the stadium is famously one of the most devoted around, with a 51,000-strong crowd turning up to watch the last match of the 2005/06 season despite the Partenopei being in Serie C1 (a record attendance for that division).

-Gokhan Inler performs a similar role to Andrea Pirlo in the Partenopei midfield.
-Ambidextrous and an excellent passer of the ball, he is the starting point of most of Napoli’s play.
+Midfield metronome Gokhan Inler performs a similar role to Andrea Pirlo in the middle of the Partenopei park.
+Ambidextrous and an excellent passer of the ball, he is the starting point of most Napoli moves and breaks up opposition attacks with ease.
+The Basel youth graduate has made over 80 appearances for the Switzerland national team.

-The 53-year old was a player to begin with, representing Real Madrid C as a midfielder before picking up an injury whilst playing for Spain in the World Student Games that effectively ended his career.
+The 54-year old was a player to begin with, representing Real Madrid Castilla as a midfielder before picking up an injury whilst playing for Spain in the 1979 World Student Games that effectively ended his career.

 He soon moved into coaching at the age of 26, leading the Real Madrid Under 19s to Spanish Cup glory five years later and a domestic league and cup double two years after that.